Table of Contents

 Network UPS Tools - APC Smart protocol driver 0.60 (1.1.7) This program is currently running as youruid (UID 1234) /dev/ttyS2 is owned by user root (UID 0), mode 0600 Change the port name, or fix the permissions or ownership of /dev/ttyS2 and try again.
 Unable to open /dev/ttyS2: Permission denied

-Now is a good time to point out that using "nobody" is a bad idea, since it’s a hack for NFS access.
-You should create a new role account (perhaps called "ups" or "nut"), and use that instead.
+Now is a good time to point out that using nobody is a bad idea, since it’s a hack for NFS access.
+You should create a new role account (perhaps called ups or nut), and use that instead.

 Answer 2

-[myups] driver = mge-shut port = /dev/ttyS0
+user = nut [myups] driver = mge-shut port = /dev/ttyS0

-In this case, "access denied" means the access to upsd, not the device communication port.
-You’re being denied since the system has no permission to speak to upsd according to the access controls.
+device communication port.
+You’re being denied since the system has no

-Refer to the upsd(8) and upsd.conf(5) manpages for more information.
+Refer to the upsd(8) and upsd.conf(5) man pages for more information.

 Verify your LISTEN directive.
 It should be one of the valid IP addresses